 Field sampling capability will be established by means of field audits conducted by the Field QA Auditor.
 These field audits will be conducted to assess equipment, vessels, and protocols used by participating organizations, and to instruct the crew as needed on the procedures described in the field operation manual and the QA/QC document.
-The priority for conducting field audits prior will begin with organizations that did not participate in previous Bight Surveys, previous Bight survey participants who have a significant number of new staff members, or previous Bight survey participants that did not meet all of their DQOs.
+Organizations that did not participate in a previous Bight Program will receive the first field audits; previous Bight Program participants who have a significant number of new staff members or previous Bight Program participants that did not meet all of their Data Quality Objectives (DQOs, see below) will be the second priority.

 A Field QA/QC Checklist, developed to provide comparability and consistency in this process, will be used to record the audit data.
 The Field QA Specialist will provide additional instruction to the cruise leader and crew when discrepancies are noted during the field QA audit.
-The Lead Scientist will also be notified of the audit results so that any problems can be corrected.
+The Lead Scientist will also be notified of audit results so that any problems can be corrected.

 Ongoing quality control during the sample period will be established through an organization's internal field audits.
-Methods are described in the Bight '13 Field Manual.
-Cruise leaders will audit their own crew, during trawls, once a day on a minimum of 4 species of animals (2 fish and invertebrates).
-Deviations from the MQO result in retraining until performance achieves the MQO.
+Methods for internal audits are described in the Bight '18 Field Manual.
+Cruise leaders will audit their own crew during trawls at a minimum of 10% of their assigned trawl sites (or a minimum of one site, if less than ten sites are assigned) on a minimum of four species of animals (two fish and two invertebrates).
+Deviations from the MQO will result in retraining until performance achieves the MQO.
 These internal audit sheets will be collated after the survey to evaluate success.
 In addition, external auditors with taxonomic expertise will observe species identification in the field and record observations.
 These data will be recorded on a Taxonomy QA/QC data sheet.
 If there are errors in species identification, the auditor will inform the Lead Taxonomists of the cruise to take action to correct the problem.
 The Lead Taxonomists must re-train their crew or voucher these problematic species for further identification back at their laboratory.